ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 Terrain following works by maintaining a terrain database on the microSD card on the autopilot which gives the terrain height in meters above sea level for a grid of geographic locations.
-On the autopilot this database is stored in the APM\TERRAIN directory on the microSD card.
+On the autopilot this database is stored in the APM/TERRAIN directory on the microSD card.

 The database is populated automatically by the autopilot requesting terrain data from the ground station over a MAVLink telemetry link.
 This can happen either during flight planning when the autopilot is connected over USB, or during flight when connected over a radio link.

+.. note:: One can directly download terrain data via PC to the SD card using the this `web utility <https://terrain.ardupilot.org/>`__.
+See below.

 .. note:: The data is only transferred if the autopilot has a GPS lock.
 So to make sure your missions have the terrain data prior to flight (in case the ground station is not connected during the flight and/or does not have internet connection to obtain the data), be sure that GPS lock is in effect when loading the mission to the autopilot.